LoVR: A Benchmark for Long Video Retrieval in Multimodal Contexts: Introduction

 These observations underscore the importance of a dedicated benchmark.
 By explicitly targeting long-form content, \textbf{LoVR} surfaces technical bottlenecks in current approaches and provides a valuable foundation for developing more robust long video-text retrieval systems.
+Our contributions are as follows: